inBeat/inbeat-website/content/top-influencers/instagram/gymnasts/switzerland/_index.md

 ---
-title: Top 10 Gymnasts Instagram Influencers In Switzerland In 2022
+title: Top 10 Gymnasts Instagram Influencers In Switzerland In 2023
 description: >-
-  Find top gymnasts Instagram influencers in Switzerland in 2022.
-Most popular hashtags: #gymnastics #handstand #balance #switzerland.
+  Find top gymnasts Instagram influencers in Switzerland in 2023.
+Most popular hashtags: #switzerland #calisthenics #gymnastics #workout.
 platform: Instagram
-hits: 20
+hits: 10
-text_top: Identify the most popular Instagram influencers on inBeat.
+text_top: Discover the best Instagram accounts on inBeat.
-text_bottom: inBeat aggregates 20 Instagram influencers like this in Switzerland for you to connect with.
+text_bottom: Our database has 10 Instagram influencers like this in Switzerland for you to connect with.
 profiles:
   - username: "alina.victoria06"
     fullname: >-